 Interstate means that if a shipment is picked up at the shipping terminal in Lake Charles, LA., and is destined for Charlotte, North Caroline.
 These goods will be crossing many state lines in order to be delivered.
 There is also a foreign authority that allows for shipments to move from the USA to Canada or Mexico that is needed for these niche type carriers.
 Remember the Interstate vs. Intrastate motor carriers have to look at two different authorities when trying to discern the definitions of each.

 In turn, this could cause a financial disaster for the trucking company, and the victims of the truck accident.
-The regulations, financial, and administrative logistics of such companies are extremely complex, and after a truck accident in Texas it is best to contact a Texas truck accident attorney who has the knowledge and experience in successfully handling truck accident lawsuits for victims and families who have lost a family member in a truck crash.
+The regulations, financial, and administrative logistics of such companies are extremely complex, and after a truck accident in Texas, it is best to contact the best truck accident attorney who has the knowledge and experience in successfully handling truck accident lawsuits for victims and families who have lost a family member in a truck crash.

-For a free no obligation consultation on a Texas truck accident injury case or Texas wrongful death claim call the Baumgartner law firm at 1 (866) 758-4529.
+For a free no obligation consultation on a Texas truck accident injury case or truck wreck wrongful death claim call attorney Greg Baumgartner at 1 (866) 758-4529.